 Locations: Mapleton & Florence

 PeaceHealth Peace Harbor Medical Center is contracted by the Western Lane Health Network to manage the clinical and administrative operations of the Mapleton Community Resource Center and Siuslaw Student Resource Center.

 Building a strong network and ensuring children have access to preventive and behavioral health care have been our priority since 2014.
-Now, as the school resource centers near completion, we’re revisiting other needs of the community to determine where our next initiative can make the next greatest impact – like support for aging well in place and community crisis response.
+Now, as the school resource centers have opened, we’re revisiting other needs of the community to determine where our next initiative can make the next greatest impact – like support for aging well in place and community crisis response.
 Stay up to date on our work by signing up for email notifications!